Ricardo Romero (fighter): Ultimate Fighting Championship

 Romero joined the UFC in June 2010 and was set to face former World Extreme Cagefighting Light Heavyweight champion Steve Cantwell at UFC 116.
 However, despite receiving medical clearance, Cantwell had to withdraw and the bout was cancelled.
 Romero instead faced Seth Petruzelli at UFC 116 on the live prelim show on Spike TV.
 In the second round, Romero caught Petruzelli in an armbar that injured his arm forcing him to tap, giving Romero the win.

 Romero faced Kyle Kingsbury on February 5, 2011 at UFC 126.
 He lost the fight via TKO due to strikes just 21 seconds into the first round.

 Romero faced James Te-Huna on September 24, 2011 at UFC 135.
 He lost the fight via KO only forty-seven seconds into the first round.

 After the loss, Romero was released from the promotion.

 Bellator

 Romero was then scheduled to make his Bellator debut against Tim Carpenter at Bellator 65.
 However the fight was cancelled prior to the event for unknown reasons.

 Personal life

-Romero has a son and was remarried in 2022.
+Romero has two sons, Jackson and Beau.
+He currently resides with his wife, Sarah Reinbold, and their family in South New Jersey.